Target level of study

 40,5h

-Mechanical behaviour of wood
+Mechanical behavior of wood

-One-dimensional visco-elasticity and damping.
+One-dimensional viscoelasticity and damping.

 Orthotropic behavior.

-Quasi-static and vibration measurement methods.
+Quasi-static and vibratory measurement methods.

 Physicochemical properties of wood